CONFETTY: A Tool for Enforcement and Data Confidentiality on Blockchain-Based Processes: Related Work

 \section{Related Work}

-Lately, several solutions have been developed for blockchain-based process management systems and for preserving data confidentiality using cryptographic techniques.
-To automate collaborative processes, approaches including Caterpillar~\cite{Lopez-Pintado.etal/SPE2019:Caterpillar}, Lorikeet~\cite{Tran.etal/BPMDemos2018:Lorikeet}, and the aforementioned ChorChain~\cite{Corradini.etal/ACMTMIS2022:EngineeringChoreographyBlockchain}, have shown that blockchain-based solutions can strengthen trust among participants in multi-party collaborations and support monitoring and auditing~\cite{stiehle_process_blockchain_review}.
+Lately, several solutions have been developed for (1) blockchain-based process automation and (2) preserving data confidentiality using cryptographic techniques.
+To automate collaborative processes (1), approaches including Caterpillar~\cite{Lopez-Pintado.etal/SPE2019:Caterpillar}, Lorikeet~\cite{Tran.etal/BPMDemos2018:Lorikeet}, and the aforementioned ChorChain~\cite{Corradini.etal/ACMTMIS2022:EngineeringChoreographyBlockchain}, have shown that blockchain-based solutions can strengthen trust among participants in multi-party collaborations and support monitoring and auditing~\cite{stiehle_process_blockchain_review}.
 They advance the integration of blockchain technology with process management, leveraging the security and traceability guarantees offered by distributed ledgers.
 However, they mainly address the control-flow perspective and do not provide mechanisms for secure, fine-grained access control to share data stored on public platforms.
-To cater to the latter, encryption techniques have been leveraged.
+To cater for data confidentiality on blockchain (2), encryption techniques have been leveraged.
 B-Box~\cite{B-Box}, CAKE~\cite{Marangone.etal/BPM2022:CAKE}, LU-MAABE-OD~\cite{Linjian} and the aforesaid MARTSIA~\cite{Marangone.etal/EDOC2023:MARTSIA} combine \IPFS, \ABE, and blockchain technology to this end, similarly to our approach.
-However, although they address secure access control on blockchains, these solutions lack integration with process management systems.
+Although they address secure access control on blockchains, these solutions lack integration with process management systems. \confetty is the first solution addressing both the above challenges.